OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/examples/sand_architecture.rst

     print("Minimum objective: %3.4f" % top['obj'])

-You should get some output that looks like this:
+The output should look like this:

 .. testoutput:: sand_example
    :options: +ELLIPSIS